QCD corrections of $e^+e^- \to J/\psi+c+\bar{c}$ using the principle of maximum conformality: NLO corrections

-The PMC provides a systematic and process-independent manner to fix conventional scheme-and-scale ambiguities.
-It is a kind of resummation, e.g. it resums all the known type of $\beta$-terms with the help of RGE and determines the correct magnitude of $\alpha_s$, whose precision is determined by the given order of the perturbative series.
-As for the present case, after applying the PMC, the NLO-level non-conformal $\beta_0$-terms will be resummed to achieve an effective strong coupling $\alpha_s(Q_*)$, in which $Q_*$ is usually called as the PMC scale and it can be determined at the leading-log (LL) accuracy
+The PMC provides a process-independent manner to fix conventional scheme-and-scale ambiguities.
+In practice, it is a kind of resummation, e.g. it resums all the known type of $\beta$-terms with the help of RGE and determines the correct magnitude of $\alpha_s$, whose precision is determined by the given order of the perturbative series.
+As for the present case, following the standard PMC scale-setting procedures, the NLO-level non-conformal $\beta_0$-terms will be resummed to achieve an effective strong coupling $a_s(Q_*)$, i.e.,

+which is derived by using the RGE.
+The scale $Q_*$ is usually called as the PMC scale and it can be determined at the leading-log (LL) accuracy

 The initial series (\ref{beta}) then transforms into the following series,

 Since the non-conformal terms have been removed, the improved series (\ref{PMC}) becomes scheme independent.
 Since the PMC scale $Q_*$ and the conformal coefficients $r_{(1,2), 0}$ are independent of the choice of $\mu_R$, such series (\ref{PMC}) is also scale independent.
 Thus, the present NLO total cross section (\ref{PMC}) provides another good application of PMC.